 If the acoustic warning continues for more than 30 seconds, the system shall be automatically deactivated.
 In this case the system shall clearly inform the driver about the system status by an emergency signal which is different from the warning signal, for at least five seconds or until the driver holds the steering control again.

-The above requirements shall be checked according to the relevant vehicle test(s) specified in Annex 8 of this regulation.
+The above requirements shall be tested according to the relevant vehicle test(s) specified in Annex 8 of this regulation.

 5.6.2.3.
 System information data